bishwadeeproy/Machine-Learning/README.md

 4. Train/Fit ML Model on Training data
 5. Evaluate ML Model on the Test data
 6. Adjust Model parametrs
-7. Deplot the ML Model on New incoming data
+7. Deploy the ML Model on New incoming data

 # Basic machine learning process for unsupervised learning: